spangen87/locksmith-booking/README.md

 ## User Experience
 ### User Stories
 #### Site User
-- As a user I can want the ability to request a callback before the visit so that I can give more information and receive information.
+- As a user I can have the ability to request a callback before the visit so that I can give more information and receive information.
 - As a user I can have a confirmation so that I know the booking worked.
 - As a user I can cancel my booking if I don't need it anymore.
 - As a user I can edit my booking so that I can change time or give more information.